Information for prospective students who have applied to study at the University of Edinburgh.

 However, this new way of working will take a little time to settle down and it does mean you may see a delay in decision making on your application.
 Please bear with us as we make these adjustments.
 We will make decisions as quickly as we can, and we will communicate these with you as normal.

 We have made your offer to study with us at the University of Edinburgh because we believe you demonstrate the potential to be successful in your studies with us, and to contribute to our university community.
-This has not changed.
-We do not intend to withdraw any offers that we have made as a result of the pandemic.

 If you have a conditional offer and are worried about meeting your conditions as a result of school or university closures or cancelled exams, there is further information on this page.